thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 jQuery to toggle the display property of an element, which adds an inline style.
 All other visual changes must be made by changing class names.

-#### Binding [GG: Added]
+#### Binding

-Use "js-" prefixed classes (or data attributes such as date-js="something" for JavaScript hooks.
+Use "js-" prefixed classes (or data attributes such as data-js="something", data-component="component-name") for JavaScript hooks.
 Don't ever style these, and don't bind JavaScript other classes or IDs.

 ## Resources

 * [Sass Meister](http://sassmeister.com/) is an online IDE that on-the-fly shows what CSS Sass outputs when compiled.

-## To do [GG: Added]
+## To do

 - [ ] Create Sass rules for mixins, extends, placeholders (should we even use extends, placeholders, and nesting?)
 - [ ] Create rules/variables for z-index scale